dotnetfringe/2017.dotnetfringe.org/proposals/writing-testable-visual-studio-code-extensions_chris-stead.md

 Speaker Bio
 -----------

-Chris Stead mobs with the software team at Hunter Industries and the creator of JS Refactorings, the Javascript refactoring extension for Visual Studio Code.
+Chris Stead mobs with the software team at Hunter Industries and is the core developer on JS Refactorings, the Javascript refactoring extension for Visual Studio Code.
 He is a polyglot developer specializing in Javascript, functional programming and Test Driven Development.
 Chris regularly blogs on programming topics and speaks at San Diego, CA meetups.

 Links